benjahmin-koenigsberg/benjahmin-koenigsberg/README.md

 The vegan reddit troll bot is an application to monitor incoming posts for specified keywords about animal consumption to auto respond with facts about non human animal sentience and personhood

-This site was initiated by @stevenrouk (http://stevenrouk.com) and would not have been possible without the help of my lead instructor Patrick (pg.mccullo.ug)
+This site was initiated by @stevenrouk (http://stevenrouk.com) and would not have been possible without the help of my lead instructor Patrick McCullough (https://pg.mccullo.ug/h/)

 ## - 🔭 My next project ...